Regulus343/Formation/readme.md

 **Formatting & Saving Data:**

 After you set up the formatting above, you can use `$record->formatSave()` and `Record::formatCreate()` to automatically format the data and save it.
 If you set up a `formatValuesForModel()` method in your model, you can add custom-formatting rules beyond what's available in the `$types`, `$formats`, and `$formatsForDb` arrays.
-Additionally, you can add extra logic post-save in a `executeSaveTriggers($create = false)` method (for saving related data in relationships or doing other things that require the record to exist first).
+Additionally, you can add extra logic post-save in an `executeSaveTriggers($create = false)` method (for saving related data in relationships or doing other things that require the record to exist first).

 **Validation:**